How to set up the Kid-Safe Phone (or Tablet)

 Step 3: Transfer data from an old phone with Samsung Smart Switch (optional)

 Once you're ready, you can provide your child with access to further apps either now or in the future.
-You can do this on the Safe Surfer dashboard by visiting the Devices menu and clicking the More info button on the applicable device listing.
-You can then switch to your preferred device mode.
+You can do this on the Safe Surfer dashboard by visiting the Devices menu and clicking the applicable device listing.
+You can then switch to your preferred device mode under the Modes section.
 During this process, the device itself needs to be connected to the Internet (preferably Wi-Fi), and you'll also need the device on-hand to confirm the prompts on the phone during the mode switch.
 We will add a link to this step once we've curated guides on how to do this.
 If you switch the device into Explorer mode, you can find out how to approve apps on the Safe Surfer dashboard by clicking this link.

 Set up Google Play Store parental controls